journey-education/wd-admissions-challenge/README.md

 You will be building a 1-page website using HTML, CSS, and JavaScript.
 Don’t worry if you’ve never coded before, this is a super fun project for beginners and we’ll provide you with all the resources you need to succeed 💪🏽.

-You will be creating a movie page of Toy Story 4.
-Here is a snapshot of what your project should look like on desktop.
+You will be creating a movie page for Toy Story 4.
+Here is a snapshot of what your project will look like.

 ![all sizes](screenshots/wd_challenge-desktop.jpeg)